Bali Hotels › Ubud Hotels

 • Best Region in Ubud for Art Galleries and Museums: Monkey Forest Road

-While there is nothing culturally impressive about this overcrowded shopping area, staying along Monkey Forest Road provides convenience to most of Ubud’s must-see art galleries and museums.
-Within walking distance are ARMA, arguably, Ubud’s finest; and Puri Lukisan, which boasts a beautiful (and convenient) position.
-Both also provide a delightful café or two, as well as engaging lessons in traditional arts and crafts.
+The busy shopping area along Monkey Forest Road provides convenience to most of Ubud’s must-see art galleries and museums.
+Within walking distance are Agung Rai Museum of Art (ARMA), arguably, Ubud’s finest; and Puri Lukisan, which boasts a beautiful (and convenient) position.
+Both provide a delightful café or two, as well as engaging lessons in traditional arts and crafts.
 The private Antonio Blanco Museum is also within a 15-20 minute walk.

 • Best Region in Ubud for Nightlife: Monkey Forest Road